behoof4mind/tf-module-workadventure/README.md

 ## Contributing

 Thanks for considering contributing!
-There’s information about how to [get started with Myservice module here](CONTRIBUTE.md).
+There’s information about how to [get started with Workadventure module here](CONTRIBUTE.md).

 ## License